 This light features both extreme purple and extreme magenta spectrums, which you can adjust using a knob.
 You can manually turn it on/off daily or invest in an inexpensive digital timer to handle that task for you.
 Alternatively, you might prefer leaving it on continuously for 24-hour operation.

 But you will also need to mount this light, as it only comes with a hanging kit, so we provided a link to that as well!

 Keep in mind that the Kessil H360x Grow is a powerful light, so if you have a small tank with a small refugium, it might be more power than you need.
 Consider your tank size and refugium dimensions before investing in this option.

 4. Tunze Eco Chic Refugium LED

-The Tunze Eco Chic was designed as a grow light for both fresh and saltwater aquariums, and can be mounted either perpendicular to the edge or at a right angle by use of a magnet.
+Designed as a grow light for both freshwater and saltwater aquariums, the Tunze Eco Chic offers flexibility in mounting.
+You can either attach it perpendicular to the edge or at a right angle using the provided magnet.

 3. Innovative Marine AUQA Gadget Chaetomax 2-in-1 Refugium LED

-If you are going to run a HOB refugium, then this is a good light.
-If you are going to have a refugium in your sump, this light might not be the best option, although it will work fine and is relatively affordable compared to the Kessils.
+For those planning to run a HOB refugium, the IM Marine AUQA light is a great choice.
+However, if you intend to have a refugium in your sump, this light may not be the best option.
+Nevertheless, it works well and is relatively affordable compared to the Kessils.